World’s biggest nuclear fusion reactor opens in hunt for ‘holy grail’ of clean energy

 One of the main objectives for the newly opened reactor, which measures six stories in height, is to replicate the feat of producing a net surplus of energy.

-An even bigger nuclear fusion reactor is currently under construction in France, which is expected to begin operations in 2025.
+An even bigger nuclear fusion reactor is currently under construction in France, and is expected to begin operations in 2025.

 Join our commenting forum